IgorAraujoFernandes/QuickStock/README.md

 ## 📚 Instructions

 - You must run `dotnet run` in the root folder of the project using the terminal.
+- You must open `listagem.html` using Live Server.

 ## 🛠️ Technologies and Tools Used